kusti8/proton-native/docs/component_APIs/menu.md

 The top bar on a window that can have multiple options.

 The menu must come outside and before the Window for it to take effect.
 It is made up of Menu.Items.
-Menus can be embedded inside eachother to make sub-menus.

 ```jsx
 import React, { Component } from 'react';